6.2.4 Information gathering powers under the CSRC Act

 The Registrar has statutory powers to obtain information for the purposes of collecting child support.
-A court can also use these powers to obtain information if a payee is exercising his or her right to enforce a debt via court proceedings (see 5.4.7).
+A court can also use these powers to obtain information if a payee is exercising their right to enforce a debt via court proceedings (5.4.7).

 The Registrar or a court can require a person to: